How It Works¶

 capture-daemon.py |

 Background Python daemon.
-Polls OpenCode's SQLite, summarizes turns via opencode run, writes to daily .md, triggers re-indexing |
+Polls OpenCode's SQLite, renders turns from User/Assistant text while skipping tool output, summarizes via opencode run, writes to daily .md, triggers re-indexing |

 parse-transcript.py |